agiliq/building-multi-tenant-applications-with-django/source/isolated-database.rst

 Then, if you want to read :code:`Polls` from the :code:`thor` db, you can use :code:`Poll.objects.using('thor').all()`.

-This sort of works, but if had to use :code:`using` everywhere, the code duplication would quickly make our code unmanageable.
+This sort of works.
+But if we had to use :code:`using` everywhere, the code duplication would quickly make our code unmanageable.
-We need a central place to define which tenant the data should go to.
+We need a central place to define which database the tenant's DB requests should go to.
 Enter Django database routers.

 Database routing in Django
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 Django allows hooking into the database routing process using the :code:`DATABASE_ROUTERS` settings.

 :code:`DATABASE_ROUTERS` take a list of classes which must implement a few methods.
 A router class looks like this.

 .. code:: python